BurkR/lab04/README.md

 2.2 you are expected to design your map to embody a specific theme.
 For example,

-a base map design motivated by a keyword. (refer to http://palettr.com/);
-a base map design inspired by a picture. (refer to https://coolors.co/);
+a base map design motivated by a keyword. (refer to http://palettr.com/); Says the server is overloaded at the moment. a base map design inspired by a picture. (refer to https://coolors.co/);
 a base map design for color blindness. (refer to https://coolors.co/);
 a high contrast map (refer to http://colorpalettes.net/); and